 Bull case

-Result clears the top of the analyst range.
-NII guidance holds or is revised up.
+The result comes in above the top of the analyst range.
+NII guidance holds or is revised higher.
 IB fees and markets revenue show strong Q1 growth.
 Expense commentary is constructive.

 Base case

-Result beats consensus but stays within the expected range.
+The result beats consensus but stays within the expected range.
 NII tracks guidance.
-Conference call tone matters more than the number.
-First move may fade if guidance is unchanged.
+The tone of the conference call may matter more than the headline number.
+The first move may fade if guidance is unchanged.

 Bear case